 People make the difference at Parklands.
 We were one of the first care home providers in Scotland to gain Investors in People Status, and have won a number of awards for training and development.
 Over the past 25 years, Parklands has developed a dedicated, caring team of professionals who always strive to deliver the highest quality of care, supported by our senior leadership team.

 Parklands employs around 550 staff across Moray and the Highlands and many have been with us for ten years and more.
 As staff numbers have expanded, a career structure has been developed to support staff training and development, including a management trainee programme.

 Ron Taylor established Parklands Group in 1993.
 He has worked in Moray for most of his adult life and is a past President of Moray Chamber of Commerce.
-Outside of work he enjoys walking his dogs, cycling and watching his beloved Manchester United.
+He was shortlisted as Highland Business Leader of the Year in 2018.
+Outside of work he enjoys walking his dogs Milly and Molly, cycling and watching his beloved Manchester United.
 He is often mistaken for his twin brother!

 Elaine McIntosh has a background in Administration and Information Management and joined Parklands in 2001 as an administrator.
 She progressed to Operations Manager and then Operations Director in 2014.
 She is passionate about delivering a high standard of care and feels privileged to do the job that she does.
 Outside of work she enjoys spending time with her family and walking her dogs.